yogan/advent-of-code/README.md

    - notable Python tricks:
      - `list(zip(*arr))` transposes an array, so that columns can be treated as rows
      - a [`for` loop can have an `else` block](https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops);
-       this can be used t to `break` an outer loop
+       this can be used to `break` an outer loop
  - [Day 14](https://adventofcode.com/2023/day/14) ⭐⭐ in
    [Python](2023/day-14/day14.py) 📡
    - part 1 is moving stuff around in arrays (rotating a 2D array helps so that